-a fair value gain of approximately HK\$515 million on financial instruments classified as available for sale being Wah Nam International's shareholding in Brockman Resources and FerrAus
+- on 17 September 2010, the Company raised approximately HK\$204.7 million by the issue of 178 million Shares. - a fair value gain of approximately HK\$515 million on financial instruments classified as available for sale being Wah Nam International's shareholding in Brockman Resources and FerrAus

-Assumptions Adopted in Compiling the Pro-forma Balance Sheet
+6. Assumptions Adopted in Compiling the Pro-forma Balance Sheet

 The pro-forma balance sheets post issue under various scenarios set out in section 6.12 are shown in section 6.13.
-This has been prepared based on the reviewed financial statements as at 30 June 2010 and the transactions, events relating to the issue of shares under this Prospectus, assuming oversubscription is acheived and a placement in Hong Kong, as well as the bids for Brockman Resources Limited and FerrAus Limited.
+This has been prepared based on the reviewed financial statements as at 30 June 2010 and the transactions, events relating to the issue of shares under the Prospectus, assuming oversubscription is acheived, as well as the bids for Brockman Resources Limited and FerrAus Limited.

-Disclosures
+7. Disclosures